 Scenery & Terrain

 This vast mountain wilderness of frozen fjords and massive glaciers is breathtaking on a scale that is hard to imagine.
-Incredible ski terrain stretches as far as the eye can see and classic runs like the four kilometre descent from the summit of Mount Wordie down to sea level will leave you intoxicated.
+Incredible ski terrain stretches as far as the eye can see and classic runs like the four kilometre long descent from the summit of Mount Wordie down to sea level will leave you intoxicated.